britram/rains-prototype/draft-trammell-rains-protocol.md

 given context.

-The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the zone in which the Singular Assertions in the P-Shard are made and MUST end with '.' (the root zone).
+The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the zone within which the names represented in the P-Shard are contained, and MUST end with '.' (the root zone).

 The value of the context (6) key is a UTF-8 encoded string containing the name